-In an exclusive interview with GNL, Octávio Simões President & Chief Executive Officer of Tellurian talks about the current situation of LNG supply, investments, and prices, he also discusses about the Latin American market and the progress of Tellurian’s LNG export project, Driftwood LNG, currently under development in Lake Charles, Louisiana.
+In an exclusive interview with GNL GLOBAL, Octávio Simões President & Chief Executive Officer of Tellurian talks about the current situation of LNG supply, investments, and prices, he also discusses about the Latin American market and the progress of Tellurian’s LNG export project, Driftwood LNG, currently under development in Lake Charles, Louisiana.

 Market and current prices of natural gas

 Speaking about the current situation of the energy markets and natural gas prices, Simões commented:

 «The current high prices that we are experiencing have been the result of a series of events that date back to lower investment in the oil and gas sector.
 To a large extent, the observed reduction in investments in the sector has been responsible for the current shortage of LNG supply, which has also led to an imbalance between supply and demand».

 «Since the middle of last year, we began to experience the result of lower investments in the oil and gas sector, prices started to surge, as economies came out of the pandemic and the supply was not there.
 A very basic supply and demand rule, the prices of oil and gas started to go up.